 At first glance, the journey to undergraduate study can seem confusing, but we’ve compiled everything you need to know as an applicant on this page.

-Scroll down to gain a better understanding of each stage in the student journey if you're considering an application to study a BA (Hons) degree or Extended BA at Plymouth College of Art.
+Scroll down to gain a better understanding of each stage in the student journey if you're considering an application to study a BA (Hons) degree or Extended BA at Arts University Plymouth.
 Sections include; Research, Apply, Confirmation, Interview & Portfolio, Offer and Acceptance.

 Don't forget, our Student Recruitment & Admissions team are also here to help ensure your applicant experience is smooth and stress-free.
 To start a conversation about your options and gain personalised advice on UCAS, student finance, accommodation and more, say hello: